Martyna-265/ML/README.md

+# Machine Learning

 Python projects made for the Machine Learning course during the fourth semester (2024/2025) at WUT.

-## Project 1 - Diabetes Prediction Project
+# Project 1 - Diabetes Prediction Project

 This project focuses on predicting whether a person is at risk of having diabetes using a dataset containing health and demographic data of 100,000 individuals.
 The goal was to create a machine learning model that could contribute to medical research and assist healthcare professionals in early diagnosis, allowing for timely intervention and lifestyle modifications.